Advancing spatial repellents for mosquito-borne disease control

 There’s an African saying that if you think you are too little to make a difference you haven’t spent a night with a mosquito.
 This recognizes the fact that the mosquito is the deadliest animal in the world," said Dr. Nahlen.

 Beyond research on mosquito-spread diseases, the Eck Institute for Global Health uses research, training, and service to advance health standards and reduce health disparities for all.
-From studies into maternal, child, and community health to molecular biology and microbiology, the Eck Institute aims to holistically address global health by training the next generation of researchers and leaders through undergraduate education, the Master of Science in Global Health, and doctoral and postdoctoral programs.
+From studies into maternal, child, and community health to molecular biology and microbiology, the Eck Institute aims to holistically address global health by training the next generation of researchers and leaders through all levels of college education, including the newly expanded Master of Science in Global Health program.

 The two-year program, which is a partnership among the Eck Institute for Global Health, Notre Dame College of Science, and the Keough School of Global Affairs, offers three areas of concentration: vector biology and parasitology, health governance and policy, and health analytics.
 The expanded program will give students an entire summer to complete their research and much of the year after to analyze and synthesize their results.